FreakingLoki/inventory_simulator/README.md

 I've added the script `randomize_inventory.py` which randomizes inventory levels, incoming stock amounts, and incoming stock dates.
 This tool uses random numbers with some constraints to keep the simulation realistic.

+### Order History
+When a user generates a quote for a customer, they have the option to modify, discard, or submit the quote as an order.
+All submitted quotes are added to the "remote" `orders.csv` with an invoice number.
+Additionally submitting a quote properly adjusts local inventory levels so that inventory counts stay accurate.

 ## Technical Architecture
 ### The Stack
 Python 3.14, SQLite, and Pandas for database initialization